jonas-blum/ihech/data/preprocessing_volkstabstimmungen_v3/README.md

 ## Merge datasets

-1. Run the `merge.py` script (NOTE: super inefficient code, so it may take a while..)
+1. Run the `merge.py` script --> will produce the final `Voting-Data.json` file
+2. Copy the json file to the `frontend > public` folder to make it available in the tool

 - `vorlage_id` can be used as a merge key